-There are two different types of Raynaud’s disease; primary and secondary Raynaud’s.
-Primary Raynaud’s occurs on its own and experts are still unsure exactly why it affects some people.
+There are two different types of Raynaud’s disease; primary and secondary.
+Primary Raynaud’s occurs on its own, and experts are still unsure exactly why it occurs.

-Secondary Raynaud’s is a result of another disorder.
+Secondary Raynaud’s is a symptom of another disorder.
 Some of the conditions that have an association with Raynaud’s disease include:

 - Carpal tunnel syndrome